wildp/trivial-stuff/docs/hcm.md

---
+---
-layout: page
+layout: default
 title: "Minesweeper Help | Trivial Stuff"
-permalink: /minesweeper-help/
+permalink: /minesweeper-help
---
+---

 *The following text has been copied verbatim from the help option of the menu.*